revel/revel.github.io/samples/booking.md

 ## sqlite Installation

-The booking app uses [go-sqlite3](https://github.com/mattn/go-sqlite3) database driver (this wraps the C library).
+The booking app uses [go-sqlite3](https://github.com/mattn/go-sqlite3) database driver (which wraps the native C library).

 ### To install on OSX: